-Meet Jerry Jercino (aka JJ), a three year-old Cattle Dog/Australian Shepherd mix with no tail, but a heckuva tale to tell, available for adoption through People United 4 Pets Rescue.
+Meet Jerry Jercino (aka JJ), a five year-old Cattle Dog/Australian Shepherd mix with no tail, but a heckuva tale to tell, available for adoption through People United 4 Pets Rescue!
 An abuse case out of Atlanta in 2015, JJ was a 4 or 5 month-old puppy whose tail had been ripped out, causing nerve damage, and had received other injuries consistent with sexual abuse (what is wrong with people?!).
 He was transported to New Jersey to a rescue for rehab and made nearly a full recovery, which I consider a miracle considering the extent of his injuries.
-Jerry was listed on Petfinder, and People United 4 Pets Rescue founder, Scarlett Cmiel, felt that she needed to help him move on to his next step, so as an 8 month-old puppy, Jerry was flown to Indiana to join the pack.
+Jerry was listed on Petfinder, and People United 4 Pets Rescue felt that it needed to help him move on to his next step, so as an 8 month-old puppy, Jerry was flown to Indiana to join the pack.
 After the first year of just getting to be a dog, it was discovered Jerry still had a piece of bone left to his tail that required surgical removal and several rounds of antibiotics to remove the infection.
-Now well-healed from his injuries, Jerry has loads of energy and just wants to find a forever home where he can be loved, smothered in attention and trained!
-The lucky person to adopt JJ also gets two free training sessions from Just Like Magic LLC to ensure your adoption goes smoothly.
-Please contact People United 4 Pets Rescue on their Facebook page or email at email@example.com for more information about JJ!
+Due to the nerve damage in his hind end from his previous abuse he can be fecal incontinent, though it’s well-managed with a raw diet and, if necessary, he doesn’t mind being diapered.
+Now well-healed from his injuries, Jerry has loads of energy and just wants to find a forever home where he can be loved and smothered in attention!
+Do you want to be the loving forever family to show JJ how amazing he truly is after everything he’s suffered?
+Anyone interested in JJ, please contact People United 4 Pets Rescue on their Facebook page or email at email@example.com for more information.
+Jerry’s adoption fee is $75.

 Jerry is …